darkoverlordofdata/vala-emscripten/notes.md

 Other stuff might work, and should be fixable by suplying missing runtime

-For sanity, I'm preprocessing a class attribute [Pseudo] to provide reference counting. post-process files are in build/src
+For sanity, I'm preprocessing a class attribute [Pseudo] to provide reference counting. post-process files are in build/src. classes need simple names - the name mangling in the custom script isn't workin correctly for OverlyLongNamedClasses

 ### fixed